ueberfuhr-trainings/spring-features/docs/native/native-image-sample.md

 javac HelloWorld.java
 native-image HelloWorld
 ```
-After that, we should find a native executable (Windows: `HelloWorld.exe`) in the directo
+After that, we should find a native executable (Windows: `HelloWorld.exe`)
+in the directory.